hermeznetwork/docs/docs/developers/sdk.md

 ```
 ## Create Account Authorization
 Imagine that Bob wants to send a transfer of Ether to Mary using Hermez, but Mary only has an Ethereum account but no Hermez account.
 To complete this transfer, Mary could open a Hermez account and proceed as the previous transfer example.
-Alternatively, Mary could authorize the Coordinator the creation of a Hermez account so that she can receive Bob's transfer.
+Alternatively, Mary could authorize the Coordinator to create a Hermez account on her behalf so that she can receive Bob's transfer.

 First we create a wallet for Mary:
 ```js